needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

     1. If **Class** mode is selected, a new `.class` selector will be added and you have options for the pseudo states to add.
     1. If **Complex** mode selected, the raw string will be used for the full selector name, and the pseudo stats MaskField should not be visible.
 1. When hovering or selecting a style selector in the Explorer, all elements in the Canvas that match this selector will highlight.
+1. With a selector selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it.
+You can also copy/paste the USS for the selector to/from a text file.
+1. Right-clicking anywhere in the Hierarchy will open the Copy/Paste/Duplicate/Delete context menu.

 ### Hierarchy